alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap2.md

 4. A. Advanced persistent threats (APTs) are most commonly associated with nation-state actors.
 It is unlikely that an APT group would leverage the unsophisticated services of a script kiddie.
 It is also unlikely that a hacktivist would have access to APT resources.
 Although APTs may take advantage of insider access, they are most commonly associated with nation-state actors.

-5- What organizations did the U.S. government help create to help share knowledge between organizations in specific verticals?
+5- What organizations did the U.S. government create to help share knowledge between organizations in specific verticals?

 A. DHS